stefanwalther/stefanwalther.io/content/blog/github-bad-guy/index.md

 - Software companies cannot deliver anymore?
 - CI/CD processes are broken, no deliveries to cloud services anymore ...

+Do you think this is an unrealistic scenario?

 - Wake up, [GitHub can be down](https://twitter.com/Ozzmos/status/869895400404201473/photo/1)

- **Who is the next big player actually breaking the dependency from GitHub?**
+ **Who is the next big player with the potential to actually break the dependency from GitHub?**

  ---

  Just to make it crystal-clear:

  - I love GitHub and spend a significant amount of time on GitHub!
- - But I am actually scared about the dependency we all create on a working GitHub environment & service.
+ - But I am actually scared about how dependent we start to be on a working GitHub environment & service.